Groestlcoin/lightning/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to rusty@rustcorp.com.au, or security@bockstream.com (not for support).
+To report security issues send an email to security@groestlcoin.org (not for support).

 ## Signatures For Releases